'BABIES Can Choose Their Gender?' Fox Under Fire for Pro-LGBT Special on Helping 5-Year-Old Girl Become a Boy

 After Llenas's report aired, the network received almost immediate backlash on social media.

+***Sign up for CBN Newsletters and download the CBN News app to ensure you keep receiving the latest.***

+'I'm Free!
+I'm Free!
+I'm Free!': Abused and Confused, He Went Transgender Until God Showed Him His True Identity

-The Daily Wire's Matt Walsh wasted no time calling for everyone at Fox News who had anything to do with Llenas's report to be fired.
+Commentator Matt Walsh from The Daily Wire wasted no time calling for everyone at Fox News who had anything to do with Llenas's report to be fired.

 "I know for a fact that many people at Fox do not approve of this and never would have agreed to air radical far left trans propaganda," Walsh tweeted on Friday.
 "But Fox reporter Bryan Llenas chose to do this story and someone at Fox chose to put it on the air.
 Everyone involved should be fired immediately."